Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • tumors in the lungs.

-Noises that occur during exhalation are expiratory, while inhalation is inspiratory.
+The noises that occur during exhalation are expiratory, and when inhaling, they are inspiratory.

-Moist rales occur due to the passage of air through the accumulated fluid in the lungs.
-They are divided among themselves into small, medium and large bubbles.
+Moist wheezing occurs when air passes through accumulated fluid in the lungs.
+They are divided into small, medium and large bubbles.

 • pulmonary edema;